About arc42

 Quality and/or Performance Features

-• Modularity: each service is deployed as an independent container, allowing isolated development and replacement.
+• Modularity: Each service is deployed as an independent container, allowing isolated development and replacement.

-• Portability: the deployment can be reproduced consistently on different machines that support Docker.
+• Portability: The deployment can be reproduced consistently on different machines that support Docker.

 Mapping of Building Blocks to Infrastructure